shrikantMarkad/EntraSDET/README.md

 Report will be opened in any of the default browser

-Note: One tests is intentionally failed to be display in the allure report along with failure screenshot
+Note: try to fail one of the test intentionally so that you will see failure screenshot to the allure report(append any char to page tile and rerun with same steps)